Appendix Cancer: Types, Symptoms, Causes & Treatment

 Concisely, appendiceal cancer-forming cells grow and multiply out of control.
 Cancerous epithelial cells develop in the appendix itself.

 The small adjoining appendage of your digestive system called the appendix is situated lower down the right side of your abdomen and at the junction of your large and small intestines.
 However, scientists do not know what your appendix is for, but some believe it helps support your immune system.
-Others, however, argue the possibility that it's just a vestigial organ - one that's premodern, no longer expressed in society to any significant degree.
+Others, however, argue the possibility that it is just a vestigial organ - one that is no longer expressed to any significant degree.

 Types of Appendix Cancer

 There are various benign (noncancerous) tumors and malignant tumors that may arise in your appendix.
 Malignant would mean they can grow and spread.
-Malignant appendix tumors may be further categorized by experts depending on the type of cell that gives the origin to whatever kind of cancer they are.
+Malignant appendix tumors may be further categorized depending on the type of cell that gives origin to them.
 Types include:

 • Appendiceal adenocarcinoma